The Block

 A full renovation would cost tens of millions with no guarantee of modern capability and no extension of the facility's useful life.
 A Borough-funded replacement would require new taxes or new debt.
 Neither option has gained traction.

-The Block is a third path: a private partner commits its own capital and leads a philanthropic campaign.
-The community gets a new sports and entertainment center without the tax burden.
-The Borough will commission an Avoided Cost Study to document the true cost of maintaining or replacing Carlson, so this decision is made on real numbers, not assumptions.
+The Block is a third path: a private partner commits its own capital and leads a joint capital campaign.
+The community gets a new sports and entertainment center without the tax burden, replacing the Borough's general fund subsidy with civic venue operations funded by incremental tax revenue from adjacent private development.

 Community